Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 28. Add in-game option "Render Search Map"

 Controls whether holding down SHIFT will show an overlay of the static search map for the current area.

 Option can be found in Graphics > Display Options.

 29. Add in-game option "Render Dynamic Search Map"

 Controls whether holding down CTRL will show an overlay of dynamic search map regions, such as blocked doorways or the personal space of creatures.

 Option can be found in Graphics > Display Options.

+30. Add in-game options for Tweak Anthology's "Create Interval Saves" (requires Tweaks Anthology component "Create interval saves")

+This component installs two options to the Gameplay section:
+- Enable Interval Saves:
+  Controls whether the game is saved at regular intervals.
+- Create Interval Saves during Combat:
+  Controls whether interval saves are created even during combat.

+Both options are only effective if Tweaks Anthology's mod component "Create interval saves" is installed.

 Credits